 Both Mac and Windows computers are used and supported on campus.
-For purchasing a computer, it is the personal preference of the student on which computer to purchase.
-Both Mac or Windows will be able to connect to the Marist network and run the required network software.
+For purchasing a computer, it is up to the student's personal preference on which computer to purchase.
+Both Mac and Windows will be able to connect to the Marist network and run the required network software.
 Certain majors may require the use of software which can only be installed on Windows, please check with the school that your student will be studying in if you are unsure.

 Do I need my own printer?

 Students can bring a USB printer to connect to their computer if they would like, but it is not required.
 Wireless printing is NOT allowed on the Marist network and will not work.
 ResNet does not provide support for any student-owned printers on campus.
 Printing is available to students in any of the general labs around campus from the lab computers.
 ResNet will not allow students to connect their own computers directly to printers in the computer labs.